-A well-known example of ratio based on qualitative variables is the sex ratio – the number of males per 100 females, used to state the degree to which members of one sex outnumber those of the other sex in a population or subgroup of a population.
+A well-known example of a ratio based on qualitative variables is the sex ratio: the number of males per 100 females, used to state the degree to which members of one sex outnumber those of the other sex in a population or subgroup of a population.
 A variation of this indicator is the sex ratio of birth, defined as the number of male live births per 100 female live births.

 Other gender indicators based on sex ratios may involve the standardization of the variables used.
-For example, gender parity index calculated for participation at various levels of education is intended to reflect the surplus of girls or boys enrolled in school.
-The indicator can be calculated simply by dividing the number of girls enrolled to the number of boys enrolled.
+For example, a gender parity index calculated for participation at various levels of education is intended to reflect the surplus of girls or boys enrolled in school.
+The indicator can be calculated simply by dividing the number of girls enrolled by the number of boys enrolled.
 This gives a good estimation of the distribution by sex in enrolment.
-However, it gives a poor measure of gender differences in access to education, because the differences in the number of girls and number of boys that should be in school (the school-age population) are not taken into account.
+The indicator gives a poor measure of gender differences in access to education, however, because the differences in the number of girls and number of boys that should be in school (the school-age population) are not taken into account.
 An alternative calculation of the indicator that controls for the sex composition of the school-age population uses the ratio of net enrolment rates (or gross enrolment ratios) for girls to net enrolment rates (or gross enrolment ratios) for boys.

-In general, proportions and ratios are useful for analysis of the composition of a population or of a set of events.
+In general, proportions and ratios are useful for analysing the composition of a population or of a set of events.
 Rates, in contrast, are used to study the dynamics of change.
 Most often used in gender statistics are rates of incidence.
 A rate of incidence is usually defined as the number of events that occur within a given time interval (usually a year) divided by the number of members of the population who were exposed to the risk of the event during the same time interval.
 Rates can be considered a special type of ratio, in the sense that they are obtained by dividing a number (of events) to another number (of population exposed to the event).
 In calculating rates, it is usually assumed that the events are evenly distributed throughout the year, while the population at risk is approximated as the midyear population.
 Demographic rates such as fertility rates and mortality rates are typical examples of rates calculated in gender statistics.
 By convention, some ordinary percentage figures showing the composition of a population group are called rates.
-For example, what is called literacy rate is actually a simple percentage of the population that is literate.
+For example, what is called a literacy rate is actually a simple percentage of the population that is literate.

-Data used for the numerator and data used for the denominator in calculating rates come sometimes from different sources.
+Data used for the numerator and data used for the denominator in calculating rates sometimes come from different sources.
 For example, in the case of mortality rates, data on deaths used for the numerator may come from the civil registration system, while data on population used for the denominator may come from population censuses.
-When data from different sources are to be combined, it is essential to ascertain whether they are comparable in terms of the coverage of all groups of population and geographic areas, and time period (see Box 4.2).
+When data from different sources are to be combined, it is essential to ascertain whether they are comparable in terms of the coverage of all groups of population, and geographic areas and time period (see box IV.2).

 Measures of composition or distribution for quantitative variables